-My favorite childhood memories revolve around the excitement of opening gifts around the Christmas tree.
-This year, for the first time, I decided to save time, take advantage of good deals and explore the online shopping frenzy that has taken the world by storm.
+My favorite childhood memories revolve around the excitement of opening gifts during the holiday season.
+So this year, for the first time, I decided to save time, take advantage of good deals and explore the online holiday shopping frenzy that took the online world by storm.

 The Problem With Online Shopping

 With the increase of fraudulent app developers, it has become important to ensure you are not setting yourself up for fraud when you embark on an online shopping adventure.
 Global data management company Apsalar placed Hong Kong at the top of its “App Install and Transaction Fraud Index,” followed closely by India and Indonesia to round out the all-Asia-Pacific top three.

 The study found that global click-to-install fraud rate was 2.57, eMarketer reported.
 That means for every click that led to a legitimate installation, there were 2.57 fraudulent ones.